Office design styles

 A style that hearkens back to traditional methods

-in which the use of real wood, fabric accessories and natural light take precedence.
+of production and a way of life in which the use of real wood, fabric accessories and natural light take precedence.
 Wood can be used from floor to ceiling, while, for example, the seats in the relaxation area are sometimes made of leather.
 The colours that we might see from the window of a mountain cabin predominate, i.e. brown, green and other parts of the natural spectrum.
 It is very well suited for offices of companies that are close to nature.
 Nowadays, it is a matter of course to use environmentally friendly materials, ensuring that the rustic style is not just a glossy exterior.

 Minimalist style